sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 Modification 1: Pass qs_combinations as numpy array, instead of `qs_iter`

 Numba doesn't play well with `itertools` or generators, so we turn `qs_iter` into a NumPy array in advance, to give to the function.
-The impact on the time is shown below.
+The impact on the time, before including Numba is shown below.

 ```
 Avg time per iteration:  42 μs